 If you've ever had artichokes before and you like them, these will become your new favorite.
 If you've never had artichokes before, this recipe right here is the one to start with.
 You'll love them so much, you won't know what hit you!

-I’ve tried a couple different methods for cutting artichokes in the past, but found this one to be the best and easiest.
+I've tried a couple different methods for preparing artichokes in the past, but found this one to be the best and easiest:

 - Bring a large saucepan to a boil over high heat.

-- Using a sharp knife, cut about one inch through the leaves off the top of the artichoke.
+- Using a sharp knife, cut about one inch off the top of the artichoke.